project-gemmi/gemmi/docs/analysis.rst

 and need to be filtered out by the users.

 The NeighborSearch constructor divides the unit cell into bins.
-For this it needs to know the the maximum radius that will be used in searches, as well as the unit cell.
+For this it needs to know the maximum radius that will be used in searches, as well as the unit cell.
 Since the system may be non-periodic, the constructor also takes the model as an argument -- it is used to calculate the bounding box for the model if there is no unit cell.